Saturday, April 30, 2011

 Well, Betsy and I are very excited to announce that the Great Custard Purge of 2011 has begun.
 Here is a before shot to truly capture how much custard we are swimming in every day.
 Note the fastidious preparation of dropsheet on floor, sheet on precious new silky oak table and plastic over the peekaboo window into our bedroom.

 Completely out of character but necessary as I could hear Legoman's voice in my head as I was about to do my usual slapdash approach to preparation.
 Actually, he did suggested the plastic over the peekaboo window to protect our bed but this of course was complete overkill as I am quite a tidy painter.
-Took it down as soon as he left the house it was no longer required.
+Took it down as soon as

 It recently dawned on me that it is almost a year to a day to when we first met Betsy and placed a contract to buy her.
 And even allowing for the 3 month settlement that means that we have been living with the custard trifle for 9 months.
 With some sunny weather and Legoman at home to play with the kids, it was time to make a start.